roaab3/SkillsEngine/DEPLOYMENT.md

 ### Automated Deployment

-Deployment happens automatically via GitHub Actions when:
+Deployment happens automatically when:
-- Code is pushed to `main` branch
+- Code is pushed to `main` branch (if Railway is connected to GitHub)
-- Changes are made to `backend/` directory
+- Manual deployment via Railway CLI or dashboard

 ---